You have questions. I know this because you ask me things all the time when I’m out flying, or airwheeling.

 Not really.
-Everyone that has ‘had a go’ so far has crashed it immediately.
-Flying it is harder than it looks, and to do it successfully your brain needs to do a lot of things at once, very fast and without any panic or overreaction.
+Everyone that has ‘had a go’ so far has crashed it immediately or come worryingly close to doing so.
+Flying it is harder than it looks, without minute-by-minute instructions, and to do it successfully your brain needs to do a lot of things at once, sometimes very fast and without any panic or overreaction.
 These skills take time to learn, and it is unlikely you will master them in the 2 seconds you have to do so once the craft leaves the ground under your control.

 12. Can I see what the hexacopter sees as it flies ?

 Yes.
-You can watch the live view from the craft on my field monitor if you are around when I am flying.
+You can watch the live view from the craft over my shoulder if you are around when I am flying, or afterwards once landed.
 And then the better bits on Youtube later.

 13. Is it dangerous ?